vllm-project/vllm/docs/source/getting_started/installation.rst

     In order to be performant, vLLM has to compile many cuda kernels.
 The compilation unfortunately introduces binary incompatibility with other CUDA versions and PyTorch versions, even for the same PyTorch version with different building configurations.

-    Therefore, it is recommended to use install vLLM with a fresh new conda environment.
+    Therefore, it is recommended to install vLLM with a **fresh new** conda environment.
 If either you have a different CUDA version or you want to use an existing PyTorch installation, you need to build vLLM from source.
 See below for instructions.

 .. _build_from_source: